spdrnl/anova-pyspark/README.md

 ```
 Usage: one-way-anova [OPTIONS]

-  Calculate an ANOVA using PySpark.
+  Calculate an one-way ANOVA using PySpark.

 Options:
   --input-path TEXT       The path to the input data.  [required]